SapitoSucio/froggo-guides/docs/script_commands.md

 execution its immediately.

-If the supplied event label has the form "NpcName::OnLabel", then only given NPC's event label will be invoked (much like '`goto`' into another NPC).
+If the supplied event label has the form "NpcName::OnLabel", then only given NPC`s event label will be invoked (much like ``goto`` into another NPC).
 If the form is "`::OnLabel`" (NPC name omitted), the event code of all NPCs with given label will be invoked, one after another.
 In both cases the invoked script will run without an attached RID, whether or not the invoking script was attached to a player.
 The event label name is required to start with "On".

-This command can be used to make other NPCs act, as if they were responding to the invoking NPC's actions, such as using an emotion or talking.
+This command can be used to make other NPCs act, as if they were responding to the invoking NPC`s actions, such as using an emotion or talking.

 ```cpp
 place,100,100,1%TAB%script%TAB%NPC1%TAB%53,{